 The decision to start a career or pursue a master’s degree is a constant struggle for new college graduates.
 Specifically, for those interested in public service, the reality of earning a master’s can have a strong impact on a future career.
 Therefore, the following are five tangible benefits of attending graduate school for a master’s of public administration (MPA).

-An undergraduate education in public administration teaches students about the day-to-day operations of government and the political process, but sheds little light on how to manage human and financial resources.
+Undergraduate education in public administration teaches students about the day-to-day operations of government and the political process but sheds little light on how to manage human and financial resources.
 On-the-job training may provide some insight into the workings of the organization, but in most cases, it will not supply employees with the leadership skills or insights needed to move into a leadership role.

 Employees with an MPA also make more on average than an employee only holding a bachelor’s degree.
 Although the difference in entry-level annual salaries is approximately $5,000, the number grows much larger the longer the two employees are in the workforce.

-Landing the right internship is crucial to succeed as a public servant.
+Landing the right internship is crucial to succeeding as a public servant.
 Students who build a strong network of contacts across multiple departments or agencies are able to call upon those contacts for favors, pursue new job openings, or seek help for complex problems.
-Undergraduates have some access to low level internships during the summer or in their senior year, but the selection of potential mentors is often limited because of the student’s lack of knowledge and experience.
+Undergraduates have some access to low-level internships during the summer or in their senior year, but the selection of potential mentors is often limited because of the student’s lack of knowledge and experience.

 An MPA is a point of differentiation for employees, allowing them to make more money and pursue advanced positions in public service and nonprofit organizations.
 With competition for positions on the rise, an MPA creates an important point of distinction for job candidates and opens numerous employment opportunities.